ARMmbed/mbed-os/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md

 - PWM compatibility on `ARDUINO_UNO_D3/D5/D6/D9/D10/D11`
 - Analog compatibility on `ARDUINO_UNO_A0/A1/A2/A3/A4/A5`

-There is a proposal [here](https://github.com/ARMmbed/mbed-os/compare/master...jeromecoutant:DEV_STANDARDIZATION) on how to perform tests on pins.
+A python script could check, during CI process, whether a board has valid ARDUINO_UNO pins defined (none equal to NC, and no duplicated pin values).

-Additionally, there should be tests on each of the Arduino Uno pins to confirm whether the required funcionality is implemented correctly.
-This can be achieved by using the FPGA test shield and the existing [tests](https://github.com/ARMmbed/mbed-os/tree/master/hal/tests/TESTS/mbed_hal_fpga_ci_test_shield).
+Additionally, a Greentea test checks each of the Arduino Uno pins to confirm whether the required funcionality is implemented correctly (only API call check, no hardware signals checks).

-The tests could be compiled and run unsing Greentea as shown here:
+    mbed test -t <toolchain> -m <target> -v -n hal-tests-tests-pin_names-arduino_uno

-    mbed test -t <toolchain> -m <target> -n *test_arduino_uno_pin_names* --compile mbed test -t <toolchain> -m <target> -n *test_arduino_uno_pin_names* --run
+Hardware signal testing on pins can be achieved by using the FPGA test shield and the existing [tests](https://github.com/ARMmbed/mbed-os/tree/master/hal/tests/TESTS/mbed_hal_fpga_ci_test_shield).

 If the target claims to support the `ARDUINO_UNO` formfactor in targets.json but no valid Arduino Uno pinnames are detected, then an error should be generated.